SoonQingRong/Simple-Guide-to-k-Fold-Cross-Validation/README.md

 7. So in total, the model will have a chance to be trained on different parts of the dataset to do classification and this will help to reduce biasedness

 # Conclusion
-The model we have created is able to classify has an average accuracy of 95.3% and an average F1 score of 93.5% which is pretty good.
+The model we have created is able to classify with an average accuracy of 95.3% and an average F1 score of 93.5% which is pretty good.
 Keep in mind, these two values have been averaged across 5-folds instead of just taking from a single fold.
 This will help to prevent some biasedness which will be encountered if only a one time train test split is used.

 I hope that through understanding this simple usage of k-fold cross validation, it can help in reducing your model's biasedness.
 Thank you.